London–Edinburgh–London

 London–Edinburgh–London (LEL) is a randonnée bicycle event of approximately 1500 km over an out-and-back course between the capital cities of London (England) and Edinburgh (Scotland).
 It has been described as a contender for hardest cycling event in the United Kingdom.

-The event has been held every four years since 1989, with the ninth event starting on 7 August 2022.
+The event has been held every four years since 1989, with the latest edition starting on 3 August 2025.

 Description and history

 LEL is the flagship event of Audax UK.
 It is held every four years, two years after Paris–Brest–Paris.
 It is part of the brevet series and is a noncompetitive endurance bicycle event.

 1989 to 2001

 The first LEL was in 1989, when there were 29 starters and 26 finishers, all British.
 For that inaugural ride, the distance was 1300 km, and the route included a stretch of the A68 road.
 Finishers of that original event are sometimes referred to as the A68 Club.
 The inaugural ride did not start in London, but in Doncaster, the home town of the organiser.
 Riders headed first north to Edinburgh and back, then south to London and back.